The opening words from the second paragraph of The United States Declaration Of Independence still resonate around the world:

 An armed conflict, the American Revolutionary War had started in 1775 and would not formally end until 1783.

 Also, the Continental Congress urged the colonies to create their own state constitutions, because there was an absence of government, since British law was no longer recognized.

-The Continental Congress asked Thomas Jefferson to prepare a draft for a Declaration of Independence for the United States.
+The Continental Congress asked Thomas Jefferson to prepare a draft for a United States Declaration of Independence for the new country.

 The Virginia Convention asked George Mason “to draft a declaration of rights and principles of government for Virginia”.

 Mason’s draft was reviewed and approved by a small committee at the Virginia Convention.